 Shoppers, especially product-focused ones, look for a search box immediately on opening a website.

 Your site search box should be a graphical stand-out.
-A prominent and clearly visible search box invites the user to easily locate it.
+A prominent and clearly visible search box invites the user to locate it easily.
+Clarity of presentation of page elements is also part of Search UX

 Place the cursor in the search box upon page load.
-During an A/B testing, one large US retailer found that this simple technique significantly increased the frequency of shoppers using site search.
+During A/B testing, one large US retailer found that this simple technique significantly increased the frequency of shoppers using the site search.

 Amazon’s search box is prominent and easy to find